Navigating IVF on the NHS

 How do you apply for NHS funding?

 Speak to your local GP if you are interested in NHS funding for your IVF treatment.
-They will give you more information on your CCG and waiting times for treatment.
+They will give you more information on your ICB (integrated care board) and waiting times for treatment.
 Your GP will be the person who will refer you to get additional fertility assessments and to the NHS hospital to get treatment.
-If the criteria used by your CCG don’t match the NICE recommendation, you can request funding for additional NHS funded cycles.
-The Human Fertilisation and Embryology Authority (HFEA) has some useful resources that can help you request funding from your CCG, and make an appeal if funding is refused.
+If the criteria used by your ICB don’t match the NICE recommendation, you can request funding for additional NHS funded cycles.
+The Human Fertilisation and Embryology Authority (HFEA) has some useful resources that can help you request funding from your ICB, and make an appeal if funding is refused.

 What to do if you’re not eligible